tmpfs/async-validate/README.md

 function register(type, validator)
 ```

-The `type` arguments should be a string indicating the `type` property of the validation rule and `validator` must be function with the correct signature.
+The `type` arguments should be a string indicating the `type` property of the validation rule and `validator` must be a function with the correct signature.

 ```javascript
 var schema = require('async-validate');